chuyangliu/rawkv/README.md

 [![][travis-badge]][travis] [![][goreport-badge]][goreport]

-RawKV is a cloud-native distributed key-value database aiming to run on Kubernetes clusters, with supports on the things below:
+RawKV is a cloud-native distributed key-value database aiming to run on Kubernetes clusters, with focuses on:

 - Arbitrary raw bytes as keys and values
+- Write-optimized storage engine based on log-structured merge-tree
+- Single-row ACID transactions
 - Reliable data replication with Raft consensus algorithm
-- Write-optimized storage engine based on log-structured merge-tree
+- Favor availability over consistency in the presence of network partitions

 ## Installation